Wingate by Wyndham

 Wingate by Wyndham (formerly known as Wingate Inn) is a brand of independently owned hotels that targets business travelers.

+History

 Wingate opened its first hotel in July 1996.
 Since then, over 100 new Wingate by Wyndhams have been opened.
-It competes with chains like Hilton Garden Inn, Courtyard by Marriott, and Hyatt Place.
 Wingate by Wyndham is a part of Wyndham Hotels & Resorts, formerly part of Cendant.
 In late 2007, Wingate Inn officially changed its name to Wingate by Wyndham.
-As of December 31, 2018, it has 164 properties with 14,858 rooms.
+As of December 31, 2023, it had 205 properties with 18,652 rooms.
+It competes with chains like Hilton Garden Inn, Courtyard by Marriott, and Hyatt Place.

+Description

 The typical Wingate by Wyndham property offers free hot breakfast, free high-speed Internet access, upscale bedding, and workrooms.
 Most properties have a 24-hour snack bar or mini-mart, but unlike its previously mentioned competitors, it usually does not have full-service restaurants.